camille-hdl/website/content/blog/code-unrelated-advice-development-efficiency/index.md

 - [dependency management](/update-latest-version-many-npm-dependencies)
 - ...

-Some of these programs, such as `awk`, do have a relatively high skill floor, but also an incredibly high skill ceiling.
+Some of these programs, such as `awk`, do have a relatively high skill floor, but also an impossibly high skill ceiling.
 Time invested in learning them will pay off.
 You don't need to know their man pages by heart, you don't need to write the cleanest, cleverest one-liners out there: you just need to know enough of what they can do to glue them together and get work done.
-Each time, you can do a bit more.
+Next time, you can do a bit more.

 See: [The Art of Command Line](https://github.com/jlevy/the-art-of-command-line)